ARTS-Laboratory/Open-Modelica-modeling-of-battery-fuel-cell-electric-aircraft/models/model E/README.md

 # Model E
-Model D with a flight controller.
-This is the Power system level control.
+Model D with Battery and Fuel Cell Management System (BFCMS).
+This is the energy storage level control.